alsalafiyyah/alsalafiyyah.github.io/_wahhabism/refuting-the-claims-against-haykh-muhammad.md

 Question:

-What is the ruling on someone who attacks and slanders [Imam Muhammad Ibn 'Abdul-Wahhab (may Allah be merciful to him)](/wahhabism/) and his Call, calling him a Mubtadi' (one who introduces innovations in religion) and an innovator of a fifth Madhab (School of Jurisprudence) and calling his followers Wahhabis?
+What is the ruling on someone who attacks and slanders [Imam Muhammad Ibn 'Abdul-Wahhab (may Allah be merciful to him)](/wahhabism/) and his Da'wah, calling him a Mubtadi' (one who introduces innovations in religion) and an innovator of a fifth Madhab (School of Jurisprudence) and calling his followers Wahhabis?
 There are many false accusations made against the Imam.

 Answer: